East Toronto: History

-Today East Toronto commonly refers to the portion of the old city of Toronto east of the Don River.
+Today East Toronto commonly refers to the area east of the Don River.
 This includes neighbourhoods such as Upper Beaches, Riverdale, Leslieville, East Danforth, and the Beaches.

 Street name changes

 With the annexation by the city of Toronto in 1908, many East Toronto street names were changed, as the city of Toronto already had streets by those names.
 The following tables show the changes made, with the names of changed streets in bold text.

 North/south streets

 The following north/south streets were outside the village limits of East Toronto, but were included in the annexation, and had their street names changed.

 East/west streets

 The following east/west streets were outside the village limits of East Toronto, but were included in the annexation.
 Streets that had their names changed are in bold text.